jrroosevelt/VS2PCG/new_player_faq.md

 		- [TCG Browser](http://vs.tcgbrowser.com/)

 # What set should I buy next?
 Once you've played a game or two and you see what a rad game VS can be, you're likely to wonder which sets you should buy next.
-This handy-d
+[This handy-dandy flow chart](https://www.reddit.com/r/vs2pcg/wiki/whatsetnext) helps to show which boxes build on preceding boxes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk2Nzg0NzQ0XX0=
+eyJoaXN0b3J5IjpbODM5NTczMjAzXX0=
 -->